Vonalex99/erasmus-sds/README.md

 - Goncalo (Scrum Master) is responsible for:
   - Team communication.
-  - Making sure everyone is
+  - Clearing obstacles to the team progress.
+  - Ensuring Scrum events happen and the outcome is positive.
   - Coaching the team members in Scrum and self-management.

 - Kilian (Product Owner) is responsible for: